As a mobile applications enthusiast from way back before Windows Mobile was a

 between the service tier and the database, such that most service calls don’t

-• Connecting directly to services is a very slow way to retrieve data – it
+block waiting for the database to be available. - Connecting directly to services is a very slow way to retrieve data – it

 involves querying the database, processing the data into the format to be